Get Started with a Free Consultation, Se Habla Español.

 This financial coverage helps to ensure families are not left financially devastated by their tragic loss.

-Legal Rights Of Survivors
+Legal Rights of Survivors

 In wrongful death cases, surviving family members have specific legal rights.
-Immediate family members, such as spouses, children and parents, are generally eligible to file a wrongful death claim.
+Immediate family members, such as spouses, children, and parents, are generally eligible to file a wrongful death claim.

-Claims can address various impacts, including loss of companionship, which acknowledges the emotional support and affection family members have lost.
+Claims can address various impacts, including loss of companionship, which acknowledges the emotional support and affection that family members have lost.
 Compensation may also include funeral expenses and lost income to help the family continue making ends meet after their loved one’s passing.

 Additionally, claims can speak to other economic and noneconomic losses, providing comprehensive support to help survivors cope with their loss.